Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Introduction

-The idea of combining a GW event and its electromagnetic (EM) counterpart to establish a ``standard siren'' which can be used to probe the expansion history of the Universe, such as measuring the Hubble-Lema\^itre constant, was first proposed by \cite{1986Natur.323..310S}.
-Many researchers followed this idea and have established the methodological framework even before the detection of GW \citep{1993PhRvD..48.4738M, 2005ApJ...629...15H, 2006PhRvD..74f3006D, 2009CQGra..26i4021A, 2011ApJ...732...82P, 2011CQGra..28k4001B,2012PhRvD..85b3535T, 2012PhRvD..86d3011D, 2013arXiv1307.2638N}.
+The idea of combining a GW event and its electromagnetic (EM) counterpart to establish a ``standard siren'' to probe the expansion history of the universe, such as measuring the Hubble-Lema\^itre constant, was first proposed by \cite{1986Natur.323..310S}.
+The idea was followed by many later works which gradually established a methodological framework even before the detection of GW \citep{1993PhRvD..48.4738M, 2005ApJ...629...15H, 2006PhRvD..74f3006D, 2009CQGra..26i4021A, 2011ApJ...732...82P, 2011CQGra..28k4001B,2012PhRvD..85b3535T, 2012PhRvD..86d3011D, 2013arXiv1307.2638N}.
 The first successful measurement of the Hubble-Lema\^itre constant using standard siren was accomplished in 2017 \citep{2017Natur.551...85A} immediately after the detection of a binary neutron star merger in both GWs \citep{2017PhRvL.119p1101A} and EM waves \citep{2017ApJ...848L..12A}.
-Even when a unique EM counterpart is difficult to identify, the redshift may be inferred from the statistical distribution of the galaxies in the same sky area localized by GW detectors \citep{1986Natur.323..310S, 2008PhRvD..77d3512M, 2011ApJ...732...82P, 2012PhRvD..86d3011D}.
+For other GW events, however, a unique EM counterpart is difficult to identify, and hence the redshift should be inferred from the statistical distribution of the galaxies in the same sky area localized by GW detectors \citep{1986Natur.323..310S, 2008PhRvD..77d3512M, 2011ApJ...732...82P, 2012PhRvD..86d3011D}.
 Such ``dark sirens'' also provide important constraints on the Hubble-Lema\^itre constant, e.g., in the cases of GW170814 \citep{2019ApJ...876L...7S} and GW190814 \citep{2020ApJ...900L..33P, 2020ApJ...902..149V}.